Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 A call of callable `f` with an explicit receiver `e` is correct if one (or more) of the following holds:

-1. `f` is a member callable of the classifier type of `e` or any of its supertypes;
+1. `f` is an accessible member callable of the classifier type of `e` or any of its supertypes;
-2. `f` is an extension callable of the classifier type of `e` or any of its supertypes, including local and imported extensions.
+2. `f` is an accessible extension callable of the classifier type of `e` or any of its supertypes, including local and imported extensions.

 TODO(Handle `a.foo()` where `foo : A.() -> Unit`)